 Do you play the piano?
 How about your kids?
 Is there a piece of music that you always wished you could play on the piano?

-Note: We received The ONE piano keyboard to review.
+Note: We received The ONE smart keyboard to review.
 I received no other compensation, and all opinions are my own (and those of my family members).